The first week of February is a celebration of Finnish architecture and design

 On the 3rd of February, Finnish flags are hoisted in celebration of Alvar and Aino Aalto and Finnish architecture and design.
 The festival organised around the flag-flying day highlights the significance of architecture and design in our daily lives.

-The next Finnish Architecture and Design Days are celebrated on 1–5 February 2023 under the theme 'Quality of Living'.
-The programme consists of more than 50 events around Finland and online.
-Most of the discussions, lectures and guided tours are held in the Finnish language but the programme also offers events in English.
+The next Finnish Architecture and Design Days will be celebrated in February 2024.
+In the previous edition in 2023, themed 'Quality of Living', the programme consisted of more than 50 events around Finland and online.

 On 3 February the Finnish flags are hoisted for architecture and design